-The Company, through its wholly-owned subsidiary, and Golden Minerals Company (formerly ECU Silver Mining Inc.) held a 50% interest in the San Diego Property, Durango State, Mexico.
-During the third quarter of 2016, the Company acquired the remaining 50% of the San Diego property for \$500,000 in cash consideration and 2,500,000 shares of the Company, which were valued at \$275,000, based on the stock price on the date of the issuance.
-Golden Minerals will retain a 2% NSR on the property.
-This is the only mining property that the Company holds the rights to explore as at December 31, 2019 and December 31, 2018.
+The Company holds a 100% interest in the San Diego Property, Durango State, Mexico.
+Golden Minerals Company has a 2% net smelter return royalty on the property.
+This is the only mining property that the Company holds the rights to explore as at December 31, 2020 and December 31, 2019.